Age is the thing that surprised me most.

 Comparing a chinchilla in terms of human age is not really as straightforward as one might think.
-After all, wild chinchillas live for 8 to 10 years, while captive ones could live up to 15 to 20 years with proper care.
+After all, domestic vs wild chinchillas live for much different lengths of times, on average.
+Wild ones generally live 8 to 10 years, while captive ones could live 15 to 20 years with proper care.

 In general, you could consider a year-old chinchilla to be the equivalent of an 18-year-old adult.
 Similarly, a 3-year-old chin can be considered the equivalent of a 31-year-old human, a 7-year-old chin is equivalent to a 59-year-old human, and a 10-year-old chin is almost 70 years old in human years!